Port

 Notes:

 Wear comfortable walking shoes.
-On arrival to the Pink beach there is no pier so a boat to boat transfer is necessary that will require getting wet.
-Weather conditions can be extremely hot.
+Tour requires a boat-to-boat transfer; you will get wet.
+Temperatures can be extremely hot.
 Shade is limited; to avoid sunburn, wear light, long clothing suitable for use as a cover-up.
 Wear your swimsuit under your clothing, and bring a hat and sunglasses; wear biodegradable sunscreen.
 Bring bottled water.
+Swim at your own risk.
 Wildlife sightings are likely but are not guaranteed.
 The Komodo dragons on Komodo Island are wild and are not artificially fed by local authorities.
 A park ranger will accompany all excursions.
 Only guests booked on this or another shore excursion are permitted by the authorities to go ashore at Komodo Island.